 Assessing the Economic Impacts of Protected Areas on Regional Economies in Zambia, Fiji, Nepal, and Brazil

-IDRA affiliates are designing and implementing a methodology to estimate the total direct and indirect impacts of visitors to protected areas in four countries on the gross domestic product (GDP), or income, around each park, as well as on poverty.
-This project is being carried out at Zambia’s Lower Zambezi and South Luangwa National Parks, Fiji’s Mamanuca Islands, Nepal’s Chitwan National Park, and Brazil’s Abrolhos Marine National Park.
+IDRA affiliates designed and implemented a methodology to estimate the total direct and indirect impacts of visitors to protected areas in four countries on the gross domestic product (GDP), or income, around each park, as well as on local production activities and poverty.
+This project was carried out at Zambia’s Lower Zambezi and South Luangwa National Parks, Fiji’s Mamanuca Islands, Nepal’s Chitwan National Park, and Brazil’s Abrolhos Marine National Park.

 Funding Agency: The World Bank, Environment, Natural Resources, and Blue Economy and Global Wildlife Program